Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 builder.Services.Add();

-Another important aspect of this method is that it allows to add several times the same implementation, so the next code is completely valid:
+Another important aspect of this method is that it allows you to add the same implementation several times, so the following code is completely valid:

 builder.Services.AddSingleton<IService, FirstService>();